XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 ## Source and Destination Tags ##

-*Destination Tags* are a feature of Ripple payments can be used to identify the beneficiary or destination for a payment.
+*Destination Tags* are a feature of Ripple payments can be used to indicate the beneficiary or destination for a payment.
 For example, a Ripple payment to a gateway may include a destination tag to indicate which customer should be credited for the payment.
-A gateway should maintain a mapping of destination tags to accounts in the gateway's system of record.
+A gateway should keep a mapping of destination tags to accounts in the gateway's system of record.

 Similarly, *Source Tags* indicate the originator or source of a payment.
 Most commonly, a Source Tag is included so that the recipient of the payment knows where to bounce the payment.
 When you bounce an incoming payment, use the Source Tag from the incoming payment as the Destination Tag of the outgoing (bounce) payment.